TokamakUI/Tokamak/README.md

 ### Renderers

-When mapping Tokamak's architecture to what's previosly been established in iOS, `Component` corresponds to a "view-model" layer, while `Hooks` provide a reusable "controller" layer.
+When mapping Tokamak's architecture to what's previosly been established in iOS, [`Component`](#components) corresponds to a "view-model" layer, while [`Hooks`](#hooks) provide a reusable "controller" layer.
 A `Renderer` is a "view" layer in these terms, but it's fully managed by Tokamak.
 Not only this greatly simplifies the code of your components and allows you to make it declarative, it also completely decouples platform-specific code.

-Note that [`Counter`](#example-code) component above doesn't contain a single type from `UIKit` module, although the component itself is passed to a specific `UIKitRenderer` to make it available in an app using `UIKit`.
+Note that [`Counter`](#example-code) component above doesn't contain a single type from `UIKit` module, although the component itself is passed to a specific `UIKitRenderer` (via its `TokamakViewController` public API) to make it available in an app that uses `UIKit`.
 On other platforms you could use a different renderer, while the component code could stay the same if its behavior doesn't need to change for that environment.
-Otherwise you can adjust component's behavior via `Props` and pass different "initializing" props depending on the renderer's platform.
+Otherwise you can adjust component's behavior via [`Props`](#props) and pass different "initializing" props depending on the renderer's platform.

 Providing renderers for other platforms in the future is one of our top priorities.
 Imagine an `AppKitRenderer` that allows you to render the same